turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 #### Write the test first:
 **Mocks** allow us to confirm a function is being called.
-Mocks are stubbed-in ("faked") functions that allows us to unit test specific parts of our code where a function is being called.
+Mocks are stubbed-in ("faked") functions that allow us to unit test specific parts of our code where a function is being called.
 A mock will override the behavior of a specific function and provide you with utilities to test the code's interaction with the mock instead.

 When testing applications that use a framework/library like React, making mocks is common and necessary.
-The general rule here is: if you are not testing the actual behavior **within** the code, then you are mocking that behavior.
+The general rule here is: if you are not testing the actual behavior **within** the code, then you should be mocking that behavior.

 Use mocks to test that the functions that were passed in as props are being called appropriately.